 - Look at how competitors are shifting – what do they know that you don’t?

 - Consider the impact of major industry or world events – how will they affect you?

 - Examine new opportunities that have arisen – are they worth pursuing?

-The question is how to actually approach these questions on a regular basis.
-After all, if updating a strategic plan were easy, every business would do it weekly.
+The question is how to actually approach these questions on a regular basis when evaluating a strategic plan.
+After all, if updating a strategic plan was easy, every business would do it weekly.